SEPTEMBER 11, 2001 | NYPD OFFICER JOHN D'ALLARA

 What a horrible choice they were forced to make.

 Soon, there were reports of bombs detonating at the Treasury Department and the Supreme Court (which turned out to be false) and then of an explosion at the Pentagon—another hijacked plane, Flight 77.

 A few minutes later, the WTC South Tower collapsed.

 And then Flight 93 crashed into a field in Shanksville, Pennsylvania.

 At this point, I was in my car, unsure of what or where the next target was going to be.
 Several minutes later, I pulled over on the NJ Turnpike to watch in horror as the WTC North Tower fell.

-Several days later, I donated money to a charity established for Police and Fireman that had been killed or were missing.
+Several days later, I donated money to a charity established for the police and fire fighters that had been killed or were missing.
 In return for the donation, I received a thin blue bracelet with the name of an NYPD Officer etched into it: John D’Allara.
 At that time, he was listed as “Missing,” but the cold hard truth was that he was dead.